LaureTurcati/BioSoilScop/README.md

 <ins>Speed detection representation</ins>

 ## Construction
-browse the hardware folder to construct your VYCTOR
+Browse the hardware folder to construct your VYCTOR

 ## Documentation
 Recover the documentation user and developpement in the Folder Software

 ## Credit
-ANR BISES
+This project was funded by the French national research agency (ANR) BISES ANR-19-CE 32-0012, the OSU OREME and the OSU Ecce Terra